jakejack13/jakejack13/README.md

 ### How to reach me
 - Professional inquries: jck268 at cornell dot edu
 - [LinkedIn](https://www.linkedin.com/in/jacobckerr/)
-- Schedule a meeting on [Motion](https://usemotion.com/meet/jacobkerr/meeting)
+- Please reach out to me on LinkedIn or by email first if you'd like to schedule a meeting with me.
 - I cannot guarantee that I will see your message if sent to me on other platforms